owolp/android-challenge/README.md

 - Clear, easy to read, self-documenting code.
 - Clear, concise, and easy to read unit tests.
-- Consistency with existing code: Architecturally, semantically, and idiomatically, unless you believe there's a compelling reason to deviate.
-If so, please document it.
+- Consistency with existing code: Architecturally, semantically, and idiomatically.
 - Commit history: we should be able to follow how you approached the problem, what the iterations were, and how roughly long it took.
 - Task completion.

-Please provide any additional information that you want to communicate back to the reviewer here:
+If you would like to leave any feedback, please edit the README, and leave your comment below here: